dbt-labs/docs.getdbt.com/website/docs/docs/running-a-dbt-project/using-the-dbt-ide.md

 <Lightbox src="/img/docs/running-a-dbt-project/using-the-dbt-ide/dev-cred-project-setup.png" title="Developer credentials are created during project setup"/>

-New users on existing accounts *may not* have development credentials configured already.
-To manage your development credentials, navigate to your `Settings` in dbt Cloud and under `Your Profile` section, you can find the relevant Project under the **Credentials** header.
+New users on existing accounts *might not* have their development credentials already configured.
+To manage your development credentials, go to the [Credentials](https://cloud.getdbt.com/next/settings/profile#credentials) section.
+Select the relevant project in the list.
 After entering your developer credentials, you'll be able to access the dbt IDE.

 <Lightbox src="/img/docs/running-a-dbt-project/using-the-dbt-ide/dev-cred-edit-proj.png" title="Configure developer credentials in your Profile."/>